-This is a quick, line by line example of checking out and building Enzo using current build system.
+This is a quick, line by line example for building Enzo using the current build system.
 A comprehensive list of the make system arguments can be found in The Enzo Makefile System.

-This assumes that we're working from a checkout from the Enzo project page, located at http://enzo.googlecode.com/.
-Checkout instructions can be found there, and for more detailed information about the structure of the Enzo source control repository, see Introduction to Enzo Modification.
+This assumes that we're working from a checkout (or download) of the source after following instructions on the Enzo Project home page, or the instructions in the last section.
+For more detailed information about the structure of the Enzo source control repository, see Introduction to Enzo Modification.